PerrySelensol/PerrySelensol.github.io/docs/basic_func/basic_func_full.md

 `printTable(Object object, Integer depth, Boolean silent)`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prints an object as a formatted string.
+Prints an object as a formatted string.
 The `object` can be a lua table or any object type that Figura mod adds (such as vectors, matrices and modelPart.)
 The optional `depth` argument can also be passed to also print deeper entries in a table or Figura objects, and the boolean `silent` can be passed to prevent formatted result from appearing in chat.

 The function always returns the formatted string.